Rethinking Uncertainty Quantification and Entanglement in Image Segmentation

 \section{Introduction}

 When using machine learning models in high-stakes environments such as medical imaging, knowing \textit{that} a model is uncertain is insufficient; we must also understand \textit{why}.
 Is the underlying data inherently ambiguous, or has the model simply not encountered enough similar examples?
 Uncertainty quantification (UQ) theory addresses this by distinguishing between aleatoric uncertainty (AU, or data-driven) and epistemic uncertainty (EU, or model-driven).
-Despite this theoretical framework, empirical studies consistently show that the "correct" uncertainty measure for a specific task is often outperformed by the "wrong" one~\cite{uq_benchmark_classification,uq_entanglement_classification,ValUES}.
-This discrepancy arises because these two sources, which should be independent in theory, are frequently entangled in practice.
-To advance safe machine learning, we need to identify the sources of this entanglement and develop strategies to fix it.
+Despite this theoretical framework, empirical studies consistently show that the uncertainty measure that performs best for a specific task, is often not the theoretically expected one~\cite{uq_benchmark_classification,uq_entanglement_classification,ValUES}.
+For example, a task related to aleatoric uncertainty is often better addressed by measured epistemic uncertainty.
+This discrepancy arises because these two sources, which should be independent in theory, are frequently entangled in practice~\cite{uq_benchmark_classification}.
+To advance safe machine learning, we need to identify the sources of this entanglement and develop strategies to mitigate it.